rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/install-76.md

   -drive file=<hdd-image-for-openbsd76>,format=raw,if=virtio
 ```

-OpenBSD will boot up in a separate window: after booting the kernel, an interactive CLI installer launches and pesents a user with its first prompt (asks for a selection).
+OpenBSD will boot up in a separate window: after booting the kernel, an interactive CLI installer launches and presents a user with its first prompt (asks for a selection).

 From now on all the initial system installation configurations will be managed by the OpenBSD installer through a dialog with a user.
 The following selective settings were chosen and applied during the current (described) install: